christoph-schaeffer/dhl-business-shipping/README.md

 ```
 Create a client object and fill it with your credentials.
 ```
-use ChristophSchaeffer\Dhl\BusinessShipping\MultiClient; // Autoload the Client class
+use ChristophSchaeffer\Dhl\BusinessShipping\MultiClient; // Autoload the MultiClient class

 $client = new MultiClient(
     $shippingClientCredentials